[AEM Forms]{class="badge positive" title="Applies to AEM Forms)."}

 Bind Adaptive Form components with template fields bind-adaptive-form-components-with-template-fields

-Bind Adaptive Form fields with template fields to display captured form data in corresponding Document of Record Field.
-To bind Adaptive Form components with corresponding document of record template fields:
+Bind Adaptive Form fields with template fields to display captured form data in corresponding Submission PDF field.
+To bind Adaptive Form components with corresponding Submission PDF template fields:

 1. Open the Adaptive Form, configured to use a custom form template for editing.